microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Remove-EntraUserManager.md

 ## Description

 The `Remove-EntraUserManager` cmdlet removes a user's manager in Microsoft Entra ID.
-Specify the `ObjectId` parameter to remove the manager for a user in Microsoft Entra ID.
+Specify the `UserId` parameter to remove the manager for a user in Microsoft Entra ID.

 ## Examples